Snowflake-Labs/terraform-provider-snowflake/docs/resources/scim_integration.md

 - `enabled` (Boolean) Specify whether the security integration is enabled.
 - `name` (String) String that specifies the identifier (i.e. name) for the integration; must be unique in your account.
 - `run_as_role` (String) Specify the SCIM role in Snowflake that owns any users and roles that are imported from the identity provider into Snowflake using SCIM.
+Valid options are: [OKTA_PROVISIONER AAD_PROVISIONER GENERIC_SCIM_PROVISIONER].
-- `scim_client` (String) Specifies the client type for the scim integration
+- `scim_client` (String) Specifies the client type for the scim integration.
+Valid options are: [OKTA AZURE GENERIC].

 ### Optional